Lesson Options & Pricing

 Explore songwriting or composition with steady guidance.

-Composing your own music is a powerful and deeply personal way to connect with music.
 These lessons include everything you get in a piano lesson, with added time and focus on creating original music.

 Young Composers Project